 The wealth management industry has been subjected to a tremendous amount of change over the past ten years.
-Wealth and asset managers are investing significantly to digitise their business, addressing key trends (regulatory, economic, demographic and technology innovation) to remain relevant in the eyes of the consumer.
+Wealth and asset managers are investing significantly to digitize their business, addressing key trends (economic, demographic and technology innovation) to remain relevant in the eyes of the consumer.

-A generation of digital-first Millennial investors are entering their prime earning years and their desire for personal, easy-to-use technology has driven wealth managers to reevaluate their traditional interaction model, in fear of losing a key emerging customer demographic and their associated assets.
-Additionally, given digital standards across all markets have gone up, a new generation of digitally-savvy Millennial investors and Gen X pre-retirees in their 40s and 50s now expect better service, which would be underpinned by ubiquitous and instantaneous access and transactional capability to their pension and investments.
+A generation of digital-first Millennial investors are entering their prime earning years and their desire for personal, easy-to use technology has driven wealth managers to reevaluate their traditional interaction model, in fear of losing a key emerging customer demographic and their associated assets.

-To address this concern, wealth management firms are beginning to implement foundational digital capabilities that will enable on-going transformation.
+To address this concern wealth management firms are beginning to implement foundational digital capabilities that will enable on-going transformation.
 Although the initial digital challenges are beginning to be met, companies now face another strategic cross-road: how do they future-proof their business model and technology for the next impending round of digital innovation?

-Firms across the industry need to evaluate their business and platform strategy and develop a strategic roadmap to ensure they at least have parity with the industry today but more importantly, create a bold vision and strategy that allows them to increase their pace of change.
-Cutting-edge technologies, such as machine learning and artificial intelligence, have the potential to disrupt the industry more fundamentally than robo-advice - this time with a much bigger impact to the core wealth management business model.
-Organisations have an opportunity to develop their platforms to a point where they can absorb these innovations while maintaining superior performance and exceptional client service.
+Firms across the industry need to evaluate their business and platform strategy and develop a strategic roadmap to ensure they at least have parity with the industry today but more importantly, create an offensive strategy that allows them to increase their pace of change.
+Cutting-edge technologies, such as machine learning and artificial intelligence, have the potential to disrupt the industry with the same velocity as robo-advice - this time with a much bigger impact to the core wealth management business model.
+Organizations have an opportunity to develop their platforms to a point where they can absorb these innovations while maintaining superior performance and exceptional client service.